ryanlansdon/SpinnerApp/README.md

   <li>Switch the CrossOrigin tags to http://localhost:4200 and run the backend as a Spring Boot app</li>
   <li>Run `ng serve` in the front end directory and navigate to http://localhost:4200</li>
 </ol>

+## Usage
+On the left side you will find the question of the day, you may submit a response.<br>
+When submitting a song for any purpose, the Spotify API will automatically pull the song's information, including album cover and artist name.<br>
+Click the 'new post' button on a band snapshot to create a post in that band.
+You can comment on or like other posts as well.

 ## Contributors
 <ul>